-CAD4TB is a computer-aided detection system whose main goal is to detect tuberculosis-related abnormalities in posterior anterior chest X-rays.
-CAD4TB takes a single chest X-ray as its input, in the form of a DICOM image, and produces several outputs: a quality assessment of the input image, a heat map highlighting possible abnormal areas, and a score between 0 and 100 indicating the likelihood of the X-ray being abnormal and the subject on the X-ray being affected by tuberculosis.
+To detect tuberculosis-related abnormalities in posterior anterior chest X-rays, Thirona developed CAD4TB™.This computer-aided detection software takes a single chest X-ray as its input, in the form of a DICOM image, and produces several outputs: a quality assessment of the input image, a heat map highlighting possible abnormal areas, and a score between 0 and 100 indicating the likelihood of the X-ray being abnormal and the subject on the X-ray being affected by tuberculosis.

 Partnering with Delft Imaging Systems

 Delft Imaging Systems develops affordable diagnostic imaging innovations, with a focus on the screening for tuberculosis.
 Delft is the exclusive distributor of the CAD4TB software and has spearheaded the succesful activation of CAD4TB in over thirty countries globally.